 However, little scientific research has been conducted to substantiate these health claims, and until now, no studies have proven the spreads can play a role in stress and anxiety.

 “We know these extracts contain some of the world’s richest sources of B vitamins, which are essential in keeping our bodies energised and regulating the nervous system,” she said.

-The study is important, said Professor Apostolopoulos, because more than two million Australians suffer from anxiety, and over the next 20 years, the global incidence of major depressive disorders will be second only to heart disease as the leading cause of death and disability.
+The is important, said Professor Apostolopoulos, because more than two million Australians suffer from anxiety, and over the next 20 years, the global incidence of major depressive disorders will be second only to heart disease as the leading cause of death and disability.

 However, Professor Apostolopoulos said it is important that yeast-based spreads, while providing a cheap and easily accessible way to improve mood and anxiety, not be viewed as replacements for the medical treatment of full-blown depression and mood disorders.